 Dr. Wilson has over 20 years of research and development experience in industry and government in the design, qualification, and commercial deployment of surface-engineered components for nuclear and non-nuclear applications.
 His nuclear engineering and materials science projects have included advanced reactor design and licensing with nuclear quality assurance standards.

-Richard Vilim is a Senior Engineer in the Nuclear Engineering Division at Argonne National Laboratory where he manages the Plant Analysis & Control and Nondestructive Evaluation Sensors Group.
-He is the author of more than 250 papers and reports involving instrumentation and control, safety analysis, and modeling and simulation methods for current and advanced nuclear power plants.
+Richard Vilim is a Senior Engineer in the Nuclear Engineering Division at Argonne National Laboratory.
+He is the author of more than 280 papers and reports involving instrumentation and control, safety analysis, and modeling and simulation methods for current and advanced nuclear power plants.